 Fees are charged for textbooks/materials/computers used in the classroom, with payment due at the time of enrollment.
 Checks are made payable to the school district.
-Fee waivers are may be available upon proper qualification, using the same guidelines as those for free lunch.
-Free/Reduced fee waiver applications are available.
+Fee waivers may be available upon proper qualification, using the same guidelines as those for free lunch.
+Free/Reduced fee waiver applications are available at any school office.
 Seventh and eighth grade students participating in any sporting activity will be required to pay the district activity fee at enrollment.